qe-collaborative-services/1115-hub/support/assurance/ahc-hrsn-elt/screening/results-test-e2e/diagnostics.md

     "last_modified" DATE
 );

-INSERT INTO "sqlpage_files" ("path", "contents", "last_modified") VALUES ('index.sql', 'SELECT ''shell'' as component, ''QCS Ingestion Center'' as title, ''book'' as icon, ''/'' as link, ''issues'' as menu_item, ''schema'' as menu_item;
+INSERT INTO "sqlpage_files" ("path", "contents", "last_modified") VALUES ('index.sql', 'SELECT ''shell'' as component, ''QCS Orchestration Engine'' as title, ''book'' as icon, ''/'' as link, ''issues'' as menu_item, ''schema'' as menu_item;
     ;
 SELECT ''list'' as component;
 SELECT ''Screenings'' as title,''screenings.sql'' as link;
 SELECT ''Jon Doe Screening'' as title,''jondoe.sql'' as link;
-SELECT ''Ingestion Issues'' as title,''issues.sql'' as link;
+SELECT ''Orchestration Issues'' as title,''issues.sql'' as link;
-SELECT ''Ingestion State Schema'' as title,''schema.sql'' as link;', (CURRENT_TIMESTAMP)) ON CONFLICT(path) DO UPDATE SET contents = EXCLUDED.contents /* TODO: does not work in DuckDB , last_modified = (CURRENT_TIMESTAMP) */;
+SELECT ''Orchestration State Schema'' as title,''schema.sql'' as link;', (CURRENT_TIMESTAMP)) ON CONFLICT(path) DO UPDATE SET contents = EXCLUDED.contents /* TODO: does not work in DuckDB , last_modified = (CURRENT_TIMESTAMP) */;

-INSERT INTO "sqlpage_files" ("path", "contents", "last_modified") VALUES ('issues.sql', 'SELECT ''shell'' as component, ''QCS Ingestion Center'' as title, ''book'' as icon, ''/'' as link, ''issues'' as menu_item, ''schema'' as menu_item;
+INSERT INTO "sqlpage_files" ("path", "contents", "last_modified") VALUES ('issues.sql', 'SELECT ''shell'' as component, ''QCS Orchestration Engine'' as title, ''book'' as icon, ''/'' as link, ''issues'' as menu_item, ''schema'' as menu_item;
     ;

 SELECT ''table'' as component;
 SELECT * FROM "device";

 SELECT ''table'' as component;
-SELECT * FROM "ingest_session";
+SELECT * FROM "orch_session";

 SELECT ''table'' as component, ''true'' as search;
-SELECT ingest_session_entry_id,	ingest_src, ingest_table_name FROM "ingest_session_entry";
+SELECT orch_session_entry_id,	ingest_src, ingest_table_name FROM "orch_session_entry";

 SELECT ''table'' as component, ''true'' as search;

             SELECT issue_type, issue_message, invalid_value, remediation
-              FROM "ingest_session_issue";
+              FROM "orch_session_issue";
     ', (CURRENT_TIMESTAMP)) ON CONFLICT(path) DO UPDATE SET contents = EXCLUDED.contents /* TODO: does not work in DuckDB , last_modified = (CURRENT_TIMESTAMP) */;

-INSERT INTO "sqlpage_files" ("path", "contents", "last_modified") VALUES ('screenings.sql', 'SELECT ''shell'' as component, ''QCS Ingestion Center'' as title, ''book'' as icon, ''/'' as link, ''issues'' as menu_item, ''schema'' as menu_item;
+INSERT INTO "sqlpage_files" ("path", "contents", "last_modified") VALUES ('screenings.sql', 'SELECT ''shell'' as component, ''QCS Orchestration Engine'' as title, ''book'' as icon, ''/'' as link, ''issues'' as menu_item, ''schema'' as menu_item;
     ;
 SELECT ''table'' as component, ''true'' as search, ''true'' as sort;